UniqKey/openshiftbot/README.md

 # Openshiftbot the friendly openshift hubot

-Openshiftbot is a hubot focusing on monitoring activity and container patch levels within your openshift projects.
-It enables chatops culture where openshift events are displayed in chat channels where you work (e.g. Slack).
+Openshiftbot is a hubot focusing on chatops culture where commands such as `promote webapp` are run from within the chat channels where you work (e.g. Slack).
 Rather than slacking a question ”is the feature deployed” look at what openshiftbot has said else ask it a question.

 Currently the focus is getting something immediately useful for our deployments.
 You can always fork and customised to your purposes.
 We would consider refactoring it to be a plug-in if there is interest.

-Having the bot perform arbitrary writes seems a bit high risk.
-There is a hubot Jenkins Steps plugin that would seem a good idea for that doing Jenkins based promotions.
-This bot is intended to run with read-only access and tell you the appropriate commands to run if it thinks you should be patching your container images to match the lastest up stream LTS releases.

 ### Features

 - [x] `oc status`
 - [x] `oc version`
 - [x] check local s2i image tags against upstream latest tag
 - [x] promote images between projects using `oc tag`